Wilf Sommerkorn

 Utah Land Use Institute

-Wilf Sommerkorn retired as the Director of Regional Planning and Transportation for Salt Lake County in 2019, where he served from 2014.
-Prior to that, he was Salt Lake City Planning Director from 2008 to 2014, and Director of the Davis County Community & Economic Development Department for 14 years prior to that.
-He was a planner in various positions with that Department from 1981.
-Wilf has also served as the Community Development Director for Centerville City, and as an adjunct professor of urban planning at the University of Utah, where he taught a class in The Politics of Planning, something every planner should know!
-Wilf has served as Legislative Chair for the Utah Chapter of the American Planning Association since 1990, where he has had a role in writing the state codes regarding land use.
-He was President of the APA Utah Chapter from 1986 to 1988.
-Wilf holds a BS in Physical Geography and Geology from the University of Utah, and an MS in Urban Planning from the University of Tennessee.
-Wilf now works with the non-profit Utah Land Use Institute as Deputy Executive Director, and also does planning consulting work through his firm, Sommerkorn Consulting.
-He is currently serving on the Kaysville City Planning Commission.
+Wilf Sommerkorn retired in 2019 after a 40-year career which included directing planning in Salt Lake County, Salt Lake City, Davis County, and Centerville City.
+He was also adjunct professor of urban planning at the University of Utah, where he taught a class in the politics of planning, something every planner should know!
+Wilf has served as legislative chair for the Utah Chapter of the American Planning Association since 1990, where he has had a role in writing the state codes regarding land use.
+Wilf now works with the non-profit Utah Land Use Institute as deputy executive director.
+He is currently also serving on the Kaysville City Planning Commission.

 Session(s):